-CalPERS' threat to reduce Mr. Lewis' pension allowance constitutes an attempt to take away a vested property right.
-CalPERS' threatened action would constitute a taking or a seizure of vested benefits.
+CalPERS' reduction of Mr. Lewis' pension allowance is a taking away of a vested property right.
+CalPERS' action constitutes a taking or a seizure of vested benefits.
 CalPERS cannot take such action, or in any other way imperil Mr. Lewis' vested rights, especially without first affording him the right to a full hearing before a neutral judge in a court of law and permitting him to challenge the grounds for any reduction.
-Any attempt to do so would constitute a denial of due process rights to Mr. Lewis.
+Any attempt to do so constitutes a denial of due process rights to Mr. Lewis.

-If CalPERS seeks to reduce the benefits, a predeprivation hearing in Superior Court is required "as a matter of constitutional right" because full relief cannot be obtained at a predeprivation or postdeprivation administrative hearing where CalPERS is also barred from declaring a statute unenforceable, or to refuse to enforce a statute.
+Before CalPERS can seek to reduce vested pension benefits, it must conduct a predeprivation hearing in Superior Court "as a matter of constitutional right" because full relief cannot be obtained at a predeprivation or postdeprivation administrative hearing where CalPERS is also barred from declaring a statute unenforceable, or to from refusing to enforce a statute.
 (Cal.
 Const., art.
 III, §3.5; Matthews v.
 Eldridge (1976) 424 U.S. 319, 331, 96 S.Ct.
 893, 900.)